learn-co-curriculum/ruby-remembering-objects-readme/README.md

 Let's say we're building a program to organize and explore our music library, or something to help us track and store the passwords for all of our internet accounts.

-In all of these situations, and many more we can imagine, our application will instantiate instances of the classes we design.
-These instances are what bring the code we write into existance.
-It would do us little good to write our program, bring it into existance and have to no way to refer to it, no way to actually use the instances we created.
+In all of these situations, our application will instantiate instances of the classes we design.
+These instances are what bring the code we write into existence.
+It would do us little good to write our program, bring it into existence and have to no way to refer to it, no way to use the instances we created.
 Let's take a look at the following example:

 ```ruby
 class Song